sefeoglu/sefeoglu/README.md

 * My NER model for [corona news](https://github.com/sefeoglu/coronanews-ner).
 Its paper was presented  at SWAT4HCLS in Frebruary 2023 in Basel,

 *  🎉 A book chapter about Hybrid AI for Healthcare will be online soon!
-*  NEWS!
-I am attending ISWS 2023, takes place in Italy, and received a grant with an acceptance from the organization.

 🌱 I have been working on relation extraction for streaming (corpus) data.